dotnet/docs-maui/docs/user-interface/controls/hybridwebview.md

 }
 ```

-The `AddNumbers` JavaScript method can be invoked from C# with the `InvokeJavaScriptAsync` method:
+The `AddNumbers` JavaScript method can be invoked from C# with the <xref:Microsoft.Maui.Controls.HybridWebView.InvokeJavaScriptAsync%2A> method:

 ```csharp
 double x = 123d;